wp-plugins/51degreesmobi/README.txt

 *  Current release.
 Upgrade to this to start receiving device detection data.

 == Known issues ==
-*  Update button has not been fully tested with different licence key combinations.
+*  Update button may not work on some server configurations.